 Actually, sync music via iTunes has some shortcomings like deleting some previously added music.
 And it sometimes it will have some error lead to a sync error.
-So if the aboved methods can't help you, or want another alternative method, here we would like to introduce-AOMEI MBackupper.
+So if the aboved methods can't help you, or want another alternative method, here we would like to introduce-FoneTool.

 It is an excellent free iPhone music transfer tool.
 With this tool, you can easily and successfully transfer music from PC to iPhone, from iPhone to PC, and iPhone/iPad to iPhone/iPad.

 Step 1.
-Download AOMEI MBackupper and connect iPhone to computer with USB cable.
+Download FoneTool and connect iPhone to computer with USB cable.

 Step 2.
-Select Transfer to iPhone on the home screen.
+Select PC to iPhone from the bottom of the home screen.

 Step 3.
-Drag and drop music to the box or click the plus icon to select and add music from computer.
+Drag and drop music to the box or click the folder icon to select and add music from computer > Click Open to confirm.

 Step 4.
-Click Transfer to sync music to iPhone.
+Click Start Transfer to sync music to iPhone.

 iTunes is an often-used tool to sync music to iPhone.
 What to do if you find iTunes sync greyed out and can’t import music or other data to iPhone?
 The 5 methods in this passage will fix iTunes sync button greyed out issue.